tibor-mirnic/goto-angular/src/app/modules/feature-module/components/README.md

 }
 ```

+## ChangeDetectorRef

+Use `markForCheck` to detect changes up the component tree.
+Use `detectChanges` to detect changes on the caller and down the component tree.

 ## Fields

 All field initialization should be in the component `constructor`.
 However, there a few exceptions, one is for various subscriptions that should be subscribed in `ngOnInit` lifecycle method and the other is when we are using `@HostBinding` to apply `class` or some `attrs`.